 Some people become ill soon after they are infected with TB.
 This is called ‘active’ TB.

 However, people can also have ‘latent’ TB.
 This is sometimes called ‘dormant’ TB and it means that TB is present in the body but not causing illness.
 It can become active again at a later stage.
 Sometimes, people do not develop symptoms until many years after they were infected with TB.

-Usually, people have TB in their lungs (called pulmonary TB), but it can affect any other part of the body, such as the bones or kidneys.
+Usually, people have TB in their lungs (called pulmonary TB), but it can affect other parts of the body, such as the bones or kidneys.

 You could be at greater risk of developing TB if you come from a part of the world where TB is more common (parts of Africa and Asia, for example), if you spend a lot of time with someone with active TB, or if you are not in good health.

 TB is normally passed on to other people when someone with ‘active’ TB coughs or sneezes, in the same way a cold is spread.
 However, TB is not as easily passed on as a cold.
 You need to spend a lot of time with the infected person to be at risk of getting TB – for example, living in the same house with them.

 People who have ‘latent’ TB and are not unwell are not infectious.
 And people are only infectious if they have TB in their lungs or throat, not if they have TB in another part of their body.